Marineland, Florida

-The town of Marineland was established in 1940 and is in Flagler and St. Johns counties, Florida, United States.
-The population was 16 in the 2010 census.
+The town of Marineland was established in 1940, and is in both Flagler and St. Johns counties, Florida, United States.
 Marineland is located 18 mi south of St. Augustine along Route A1A.
+The population was 15 in the 2020 census.

-The Marineland marine park and the town of Marineland have become synonymous, however many do not realize that Marineland is a town in its own right.
-Like all proper municipalities, Marineland has its own local governing body complete with a mayor and city council board that meets monthly to discuss the town's affairs.
+The Marineland marine park and the town have become synonymous; however, many do not realize that Marineland is a town in its own right, with its own local governing body.
 The town shares a ZIP Code with St. Augustine Beach.